-Writing a college paper can be a challenging task, especially given the many academic tasks a student has to accomplish within often a limited time.
+Writing a college paper can be a challenging task, especially given the many academic tasks a student has to accomplish within an often limited time.
 Following the ten easy steps below will not only help reduce the amount of time students spend in writing a research paper but will also increase the quality of research.

 Step 1: Select a topic